Blue Jays use Springer's solo homer and Gausman's 6 strikeouts to beat Guardians 1-0

 TRAINER’S ROOM

 Blue Jays: RHP Jordan Romano (lower back inflammation) tossed an up-and-down bullpen session in Toronto earlier in the day.
-The closer has been on the 15-day IL since July 29 and could be activated this weekend when the Blue Jays return home.
+The closer has been on the 15-day IL since July 29 and could be activated this weekend.

-Guardians: RHP Cal Quantrill (right shoulder inflammation) surrendered six runs on six hits and two walks in 1 1/3 innings in the first outing of his rehab assignment with Triple-A Columbus at Toledo.
-Quantrill, who was on a 55-pitch limit, threw 54.
+Guardians: RHP Cal Quantrill (right shoulder inflammation) surrendered six runs on six hits and two walks over 1 1/3 innings at Toledo during his first rehab start with Triple-A Columbus.
+Quantrill threw 54 pitches.

 UP NEXT